badeend/wasi-sockets/TcpSocketOperationalSemantics.md

 - _(no annotation)_: Transition in unconditional.

 #### Not shown in the diagram:
-- All state transitions shown above are driven by the caller and occur synchronously during the method invocations.
-There's one exception: the `«connection terminated»` transition from `connected` to `closed`.
+- Most state transitions shown above are driven by the caller and occur synchronously during the method invocations.
+There's four exceptions: transitions into `ConnectComplete`, `BindComplete` and `ListenComplete`, and `«connection terminated»` transition from `connected` to `closed`.
 This can happen when: the peer closed the connection, a network failure occurred, the connection timed out, etc.
+-
 - While `shutdown` immediately closes the input and/or output streams associated with the socket, it does not affect the socket's own state as it just _initiates_ a shutdown.
 Only after the full shutdown sequence has been completed will the `«connection terminated»` transition be activated.
 (See previous item)
 - Calling a method from the wrong state returns `error(invalid-state)` and does not affect the state of the socket.
 A special case are the `finish-*` methods; those return `error(not-in-progress)` when the socket is not in the corresponding `*-in-progress` state.
 - This diagram only includes the methods that impact the socket's state.
 For an overview of all methods and their required states, see [tcp.wit](./wit/tcp.wit)
 - Client sockets returned by `accept()` are in immediately in the `connected` state.
 - A socket resource can be dropped in any state.

+### Pollable States

+The state of the pollable on the socket is `«resolved»` in all states, except in the following two cases:

+* The pollable is `«unresolved»` in the `bind-in-progress`, `connect-in-progress` and `listen-in-progress` states.
+* The pollable state is set to the state of the underlying socket in the `listening` state, specifically `«unresolved»` when there is no socket accept backlog, and `«resolved»` otherwise or in the closed socket state.